ncbi/vadr/documentation/annotate.md

 ---

-## <a name="memory"></a>Limiting memory usage and parallelization with
+## <a name="memory"></a>Limiting memory usage and parallelization with multi-threading
-   multi-threading

 The `v-annotate.pl` script, in particular the alignment step, is memory intensive.
 For Norovirus and Dengue virus, it is recommended to have 16G of RAM available.
-For larger viruses, such as the roughly 30Kb SARS-CoV-2 virus, 64G of available RAM is available.
+For larger viruses, such as the roughly 30Kb SARS-CoV-2 virus, 64G of available RAM is recommended.
 However, the `--glsearch` and `--split` options can be used to reduce the memory requirements.

-The `--glsearch` option causes the more memory efficient `glsearch` program from the FASTA software package to be used instead of Infernal's `cmalign` program.
-However, `--glsearch` has only been extensively tested for SARS-CoV-2 sequences, for which it is now recommended due to the high 64G memory requirement if `cmalign` is used.
+The `--glsearch` option causes the glsearch` program from the FASTA software package to be used instead of Infernal's memory intensive `cmalign` program.
+However, `--glsearch` has only been extensively tested for SARS-CoV-2 sequences, for which it is now recommended due to the high 64G memory recommendation with `cmalign`.

-With `--glsearch` the amount of required memory is roughly 2G of RAM for small input fasta files with 1000 sequences or less, but can exceed 2G for very large input files; required memory will increase with the size of the input file.
+With `--glsearch` the amount of required memory is roughly 2G of RAM for small input fasta files with 2000 sequences or less, but can exceed 2G for very large input files.
+Required memory will increase with the size of the input file.

-Using the `--split` option will remove the dependence of required memory on input file size because it causes the input fasta file to be split into independent chunks and each chunk is processed independently, with results from all chunks combined at the end.
+Using the `--split` option removes the dependence of required memory on input file size as it causes splitting of the input fasta file into independent chunks with each chunk processed separately and results from all chunks combined at the end.

 Also, in combination with the `--glsearch` and `--split` options, the user can specify multi-threading with `<n>` CPUs by using the `--cpu
 <n>` option.
 It is recommended that at least 2G * `<n>` total RAM is
 available when using this option.

+In summary, the following combination of options are recommended to reduce memory usage and speed-up processing for SARS-CoV-2 annotation, provided you are running on a machine with 8 available cores and 16G of total RAM: `--glsearch --split --cpu 8`.

+---

 #### Questions, comments or feature requests?
 Send a mail to eric.nawrocki@nih.gov.